Timothy O'Neill (camoufleur): Digital camouflage

 O'Neill was quoted in a report by an American government watchdog, the Special Inspector General for Afghanistan Reconstruction, which was critical of wasteful Pentagon spending.
 O'Neill is reported as stating of the camouflage pattern then in use: "Desert designs don't work well in woodland areas and woodland patterns perform poorly in the desert."
 In O'Neill's view, "it is best to tailor the spatial characteristics and color palette of a camouflage pattern to the specific environment and tactical position where those using the camouflage would be inclined to hide."

 Author

 The Individuated Hobbit: Jung, Tolkien, and the Archetypes of Middle-Earth (1979) is a critical study of the works of J.R.R.
 Tolkien.
 Tolkien scholar Thomas Honegger called it "the unsurpassed standard work on the subject" (2019).

-He is the author or two novels.
+O'Neill was the author of two novels.
 Shades of Gray (1987) is about a West Point psychologist investigating mysterious happenings on campus.
 Mandala (2014) concerns a mysterious structure in Montana that has psychological and mythic properties.

 Distinctions

 O'Neill has been called the father of digital camouflage.
-He is featured in the 2015 Australian documentary film Deception by Design.
+He featured in the 2015 Australian documentary film Deception by Design.

-Personal life

-O'Neill is married to Eufrona O'Neill and they live in Alexandria, Virginia.